zack-bitcoin/bithexagon/harddrive.md

-* A database for remembering who is adding credits to their account.
-Once their tx has 2 confirmations, we give them the credits.

-* A database for remembering trades that are about to be completed onto the blockchain.
-Once they are 2 confirmations deep, add them to the user's reputation.

-* to store open trades.
+* to store open trades, waiting for a partner.
+  * amount to trade
+  * price
+  * safety deposit size
+  * other safety deposit size
+  * details about non-cryptocurrency payment
+  * email address for first person.
+  * trade id (don't reuse ids in the same 24 hour period.)

+* to store signatures for a part-ways completed trade, step 1
+  * One signature moving funds into multi-sig.
+  * store second email address.

-* to store signatures for a part-ways completed trade, and remember what step we are on.
+* to store signatures for a part-ways completed trade, step 2

-* to store information for each account.
-If the account runs out of credits, it gets deleted.
-Every day you lose credits, even if you don't do anything.
-  * lists of addresses
+  * Publishes tx that loads money into multi-sig.
-  * email
+  * Gives email addresses to each participant.
-  * balance in credits
-  * total amount of bitcoin ever transformed to credits
-  * history of past trades.

-* to store solutions to captchas.
-Each captcha has an ID.
-We store the solution by ID.
-Once the captcha is older than 10 minutes or so, we delete it from the database.
+* to store signatures for a part-ways completed trade, step 3
+  * One signature for unlocking funds from multi-sig.

+* to store signatures for a part-ways completed trade, step 4
+  * Has both unlocking signatures.
+Either records it as a success, or a weird situation.

+* to store data that we asked a user to sign to prove control of an address.